 Excellence for schools for specific purposes

-In many schools for specific purposes, individual student performance and growth is used to guide school directions and set targets and other improvement measures.
+In all our schools, including schools for specific purposes, individual student performance and growth is used to guide school directions and set targets and other improvement measures.

 Schools for specific purposes